Prediction of Listener Preference of In-Ear Headphones using the Harman Model

 Notes on Running the Sequence

 - The IE target curve was developed using a G.R.A.S.
 RA0045 IEC60318-4 compliant coupler.
 Other common fixtures for testing IE headphones such as B&K 4128, B&K 5218, G.R.A.S.
-KEMAR, etc. have not been validated against the target and are not recommended for use with this sequence at this time.
+KEMAR, etc. have not been validated against the target and may not produce results that correlate 100% to the predictive model.

 Further Sequence Development